-People who are infected with the human immunodeficiency virus (HIV) have an increased risk for developing a tuberculosis (TB) infection.
-Their risk for a TB infection doubles in the first year they developed the HIV infection.1
+People who are infected with the human immunodeficiency virus (HIV) have an increased risk for developing tuberculosis (TB).
+Their risk for TB doubles in the first year they developed the HIV infection.footnote 1

 If they have latent TB, which cannot be spread to others, they are at risk for the infection becoming an active disease, which can be spread to others.
 Active TB in the lungs also is more likely to spread to other parts of the body (extrapulmonary TB) in people who have HIV infection than in people who do not have it.

 Both active and latent TB are sometimes difficult to diagnose in people who also are infected with HIV or who have AIDS.

 - TB skin tests sometimes do not detect an infection in people who have AIDS or HIV infection even when they have TB.
 This is because their immune systems often do not work well enough to respond to a skin test.

 - Active TB symptoms may be similar to common AIDS symptoms (weight loss, night sweats, fever, and fatigue).

 - Some lung infections common in AIDS, such as Pneumocystis pneumonia, may mask the signs of TB on chest X-rays.